JKlueber/grammar_to_blocks/README.md

-`Blockly.defineBlocksWithJsonArray(...)` directly — feature names are used as-is (not upper-snake-cased) and every block defaults to `previousStatement`/`nextStatement: null` regardless of whether it's used in a `+=` list.
+`Blockly.defineBlocksWithJsonArray(...)` directly — feature names are used as-is (not upper-snake-cased) and every block defaults to `previousStatement`/`nextStatement: null` regardless of whether it's used in a `+=` list (this file predates the merged-statement/`refRuleNames` support described above, so it doesn't compute shared "check" types).
 Also exports its `argBuilders` registry, which `blockly-ts-target.js` actually imports and reuses.
 Useful if you want Blockly JSON without the TypeScript/generator/main scaffolding that `blockly-ts-target.js` produces.

 ### `generate_blockly/src/code-generator.js` — standalone JS forBlock generator (not called by `parse.js`)